 As set forth in Texas Labor Code §302.0027, TWC and Boards must ensure that all workforce development programs offered in the state include financial literacy training.

-Boards may use the Money Smart curriculum—available in English, Spanish, Chinese, Korean, and Vietnamese—to ensure that financial literacy training is available to Workforce Solutions Office customers.
+Boards and Workforce Solutions Office staff may use the Money Smart curriculum—available in English, Spanish, Chinese, Korean, and Vietnamese—to ensure that financial literacy training is available to Workforce Solutions Office customers.

 Information on the Money Smart curriculum, including instructions on how to order free copies, is available through the Federal Deposit Insurance Corporation (FDIC) website on the Money Smart web page.